naproche/naproche/examples/README.md

 * `arithmetic/` - elementary Peano arithmetic

+* `examples/` - stand-alone example formalizations

+  - `cantor` - Cantor diagonal argument

+  - `cantor-schroeder-bernstein` - classical result in cardinality theory

+  - `checkerboard` - the mutilated checkerboard

+  - `chinese` - Chinese remainder theorem

+  - `euclid` - classical proof of infinity of primes

+  - `furstenberg` - topological proof of infinity of primes

+  - `group` - Naproche rendering of a Lean file on groups

+  - `hausdorff` - theorem on the regularity of successor cardinals

+  - `hilbert-calculus` - proving derivations in a Hilbert calculus

+  - `koenig` - theorem about sequences of cardinals

+  - `maximum_modulus` - theorem from complex analysis

+  - `newman` - Newman's theorem on rewriting systems

+  - `numbers` - introduction of number systems for Rudin's Principles of Mathematical Analysis

+  - `preliminaries` - basic theory of classes and sets

+  - `prime_no_square` - irrationality of square roots

+  - `tarski` - Tarski fixpoint theorem for lattices

+  - `zermelo` - Zermelo's well-ordering theorem

 * `foundations/` - Kelley-Morse like foundations of mathematics

 * `geometry/` - beginnings of Tarski geometry